 At the end of the day, the real value’s this: By rating your contacts, you’re empowering yourself to know in advance where your efforts should be directed.
 This will save you massive time and energy that you were previously investing into contacts that just didn’t yield a high enough ROI.

 And once you’re focusing the right effort on the right people, that’s when serendipity strikes and you start gaining access to those breakthrough opportunities you’re looking for.

 How Do I Effectively Invest in My Legends for Spectacular Results?

 So you’ve got your network sorted and you know who you should be investing into.
 But … Now what?
 How do you provide meaningful, relevant, valuable interactions to your Legends, Champions, Stars, and Players?

 The Five Freebies are five easy-to-send emails that allow you to quickly reactivate almost any relationship, no matter how long it’s sat dormant.
-If you’d like access to these powerful email templates, just enter your email address below.
+If you’d like access to these powerful email templates, download our free ebook here.